miyako/4d-plugin-growl/README.md

 <img width="524" alt="2016-07-22 18 10 34" src="https://cloud.githubusercontent.com/assets/1725068/17052278/b9192fc0-5037-11e6-9ab3-1456d172f771.png">

-Unlike the ``DISPLAY NOTIFICATION`` command of 4D, the notification will always be displayed, even if the application was the frontmost.
+Unlike the ``DISPLAY NOTIFICATION`` command of 4D, the notification will always be displayed, even if the application is running as the frontmost.
 However, you have less control of the icon if you don't use Growl; the icon is decided by the application name.

 ![default](https://cloud.githubusercontent.com/assets/1725068/17052371/207b0bca-5038-11e6-9d8b-b7f5fabcb2b5.png)